Kernix13/markdown-cheatsheet/beginner-markdown.md

 ```

 2. Generic code block: To add code that requires more than 1 line use triple backticks, drop down 2 lines and add 3 more triple backicks.
 Add anything in between both sets of backticks.
-3. TAB code block: an alternative to the above is to hit <kbd>TAB</kbd> and then add triple bakcticks.
-When you hit <kbd>ENTER</kbd> you should remain indented so you can hit <kbd>ENTER</kbd> again and add your ending set of triple backticks.
+3. TAB code block: an alternative to the above is to hit <kbd>TAB</kbd> twice.
+When you hit <kbd>ENTER</kbd> you will remain indented so you can enter what you in the codeblock.

 ```
 console.log("Hello");